 For the global LSS prediction of this study, the mean CTI per grid cell is the most important predictor variable.
 Mean and maximum slope within a grid cell are selected less often as the first predictor variable, but one of the two is still included in nearly every MELR model.
 We attribute the primary importance of CTI to the fact that our model is trained with data from hydrologically triggered landslides (Kirschbaum et al., 2010, 2015), which do not uniquely occur on steep slopes.
 The CTI intrinsically contains information on the potential hydrological conditions of the site (through the catchment area) as well as its slope.
 In line with our study, Emberson et al. (2022) found that the CTI is a strong predictor of rainfall-induced landslides for a number of inventories in the tropics and subtropics.
 Earlier global LSS maps by Nadim et al. (2006), Hong et al. (2007) and Stanley and Kirschbaum (2017) primarily used slope information, while Lin et al. (2017) use relative relief.
-The latter is comparable to the standard deviation of elevation, which is selected in more than 25% of the models of our study.
+The latter is comparable to the standard deviation of elevation, which is selected in more than $25\,\%$ of the models of our study.

 Long-term median surface soil moisture was most frequently selected as the second predictor variable and part of more than 80% of all models.
 The positive connection to LSS reflects the fact that hydrologically triggered landslides mostly occur in humid regions where the soil is often wet and rainfall can more easily destabilize a slope.
 The close relation between surface soil moisture and rainfall characteristics is probably the reason for its preferred selection compared to deeper layer soil moisture variables.
 The high correlation between surface soil moisture and both rainfall and deeper layer soil moisture variables prevents the latter two from being selected during one model creation (see Sect.
 3.2).
 The preference for median surface soil moisture over average rainfall might be due to the less extreme values in soil moisture (quasi-normal distribution) compared to the highly non-normal distribution of rainfall but could also reflect that surface soil moisture intrinsically contains additional information on the soil characteristics.
-It can be interpreted as a proxy or integrator of rainfall patterns, soil, and possibly also vegetation characteristics.
-Similar to surface soil moisture, a positive relation of LSS is found for the (inter-quartile) range of evaporation.
-This accounts for regions with strong seasonality in rainfall and in the associated evaporation over wet soils.
+It can be interpreted as a proxy or integrator of rainfall patterns, soil, and possibly also

 Figure 5.
-Distribution of ensemble member LSS values (LSS{2500}) within sample grid cells for select landslide presence (light orange triangle on map) and absence (blue circle on map) grid cells.
+Distribution of ensemble member LSS values (LSS ${2500}$) within sample grid cells for select landslide presence (light orange triangle on map) and absence (blue circle on map) grid cells.
 Please note that the distributions (top) all contain 2500 LSS ensemble members and are merely scaled by their peak to avoid overlaying (large peak) or invisible (small peak but wide distribution) curves.